A Dark Energy Quintessence Model of the Universe: Results and discussion:

 $ $\\ \\

-The observed values and errors are taken from a recent paper by Farook {\it at el} \cite{ref32}.
-The Hubble data is converted into $Gyr^{-1}$ unit.
-In order to get quantitative closeness of theory to observation, we obtain $\chi^2$ from the following formula
+The observed values and error are taken from a latest paper by Farook {\it at el.} \cite{ref32}.
+The Hubble data's are converted into $Gyr^{-1}$ unit.
+In order to get quantitative closeness of theory and observation, we obtain $\chi^2$ from the following formula

-It comes to 19.41469 which is $92.45\%$ over 21 data sets, which shows a best fit of theory to observation.
-We present following the following figure to display this closeness.\\
+It comes to $19.41469$ which is $92.45\%$ over 21 data's, which shows best fit in theory and observation.
+We present following fig. to display this closeness.\\

 \textbf{(ii) DE Parameter $\Omega_{de}$ and EoS $\omega_{de}$ }\\